 Michael Rapp, our President and Chairman, Philip Wagenheim, our Secretary and director, and Jason Eiswerth, our director, who collectively own approximately 42.5% of our issued and outstanding shares before this offering, all serve as management of BCM.
-Therefore, we may be deemed an affiliate of BCM, a member of the Financial Industry Regulatory Authority, or FINRA.
-As a result, BCM may be deemed to have a "conflict of interest" under Rule 5121(f)(5) of the Conduct Rules of FINRA.
-Accordingly, this offering will be made in compliance with Rule 5121(f)(5) of FINRA's Conduct Rules, which requires that a "qualified independent underwriter," as defined by FINRA participate in the preparation of the registration statement and exercise the usual standard of due diligence with respect to such document.
-We have engaged Rodman & Renshaw, LLC ("Rodman & Renshaw") to be the qualified independent underwriter and agreed to pay Rodman & Renshaw a fee of \$50,000 in consideration for its services and expenses.
+Therefore, we are deemed to be an affiliate of BCM, a member of the Financial Industry Regulatory Authority or FINRA.
+As a result, BCM is deemed to have a "conflict of interest" under Rule 5121(f)(5) of the Conduct Rules of FINRA.
+Accordingly, this offering will be made in compliance with Rule 5121(a)(2) of FINRA's Conduct Rules, which requires that a "qualified independent underwriter," as defined by FINRA participate in the preparation of the registration statement and exercise the usual standard of due diligence with respect to such document.
+We have engaged Rodman & Renshaw to be the qualified independent underwriter and participate in the preparation statement and exercise the usual standards of "due diligence" in respect thereto.
+We agreed to pay Rodman & Renshaw a fee of \$50,000 in consideration for its services and expenses as the qualified independent underwriter.
 We will pay such fee from the proceeds of a loan provided to us from BCM.
 Rodman & Renshaw will receive no other compensation.